 Oh my lavender scented trousers! …and they are of the hessian, loose weaved variety.
 Build a wall, he said.
 Build a workshop, he said.
 Build a barracks and train your men in it, he said!
 Doesn’t expect a lot does he, this blinking king?
 He sends me off to some Gods forsaken, barbaric land in an effort to conquer some grotty peninsular.
 Fortify it.
 Repel the locals …and only then will he pop over, take all the glory and perhaps consider my pardon.
 Curse the day I decided to pick a pocket or two…little did I realise at the time it was the pocket of the Lord High Commissioner of Cheeses…a close personal friend of the king as it turns out…well his brother actually.

 What is all the fuss about?

 I am a little surprised that there isn’t really all that much fuss about this game outside of my own personal gaming area, which is an absolute travesty!
-This asymmetrical-ish 1vs1 or 1vs several title has included within its splendidly illustrated box,a cleaver little package for we solitary gamers.
-To whit I shall make reference in due course.
-I guess being a polish game producer is is not as easy to reach such a broad market…so maybe I can interest a few of you solo gamers in this little number…curses…spoiled the suspense now!
+This asymmetrical-ish 1vs1 or 1vs several title has included within its splendidly illustrated box, a clever little package for we solitary gamers and shall make reference to such in due course.
+I guess being a Polish game producer is not as easy to reach such a broad market…so maybe I can interest a few of you solo gamers in this little number…curses…spoiled the suspense now!

 In its most simple terms this is a game…but I fear that, that is not sufficient detail to inspire so…this is title is something quite different to any game I’ve come across.
 It has faction battles but it is not a war game.
 It has settlement development but isn’t a civ game.
 It has abilities on cards that form a draw pile and a hand but it is not really a hand management game or a deck-builder.
 So what is it?